mbeckh/llamalog/README.md

 The **main differences** are:
 - llamalog uses [{fmt}](https://github.com/fmtlib/fmt) for formatting.
 All formatting is still done asynchronously in a background thread.
+- The background thread does not perform near-busy waits in 50 microsecond intervals but instead is notified using conditions.
 - Support for formatting custom types (as long as they have a copy constructor).
 For better efficiency, the logger uses a move constructor if available.
 - Support for wide character strings which are very common in the Windows API.
 The output is encoded as UTF-8.
 - A time-based rolling file sink.